Fragmon/klipper_max_flow_test/README.md

 - **Phase markers** — vertical dashed lines at Coarse → Bisection → Verify transitions
 - **Data table** with inter-run consistency (CV) for each measurement
 - **Stop reason** (which trigger fired and at which flow), shown below the result panel
+- **TMC driver settings** captured at the start of the run — collapsible block listing all StallGuard / CoolStep-relevant fields (`SGT`, `SFILT`, `sg4_thrs`, `SEMIN`, `SEMAX`, `TCOOLTHRS`, chopper-mode flags, etc.) so you have a reproducible paper trail of the configuration that produced the result.
+Same block is appended as a comment header to the CSV file.

 ---